Verification Risk Tiers

 Card networks

-The tier you set applies to both Visa and Mastercard, but the underlying provider differs:
+The tier you set applies to both Visa and Mastercard, but the verification path differs by network:

-• Visa — all tiers (LOW/MEDIUM/HIGH/HIGHEST) run through Astrada's Stripe verification path.
+• Visa — all tiers (LOW/MEDIUM/HIGH/HIGHEST) run through Astrada's verification path.

 How verification runs